[EN] Continuous optimization I - Adaptive operators

 There is also a more complex version of the biased mutation.
 In the polynomial mutation, the distribution, from which the new number is taken is chosen in such a way, that the changes are similar to changes performed by bit-flip mutation for binary encoded numbers.

-Apart the operators with fixed parameters, sometimes the parameters are changed adaptively during the evolution
+Apart from the operators with fixed parameters, sometimes the parameters are changed adaptively during the evolution

 Another possibility is to change the standard deviation or the probability of mutation based on the fitness of each mutated individual.
 We can also have a different standard deviation for different positions in the individual and set them based on some statistics of the whole population.
 This can help with optimization of ill-conditioned functions.

 The source code for this lesson contain implementation of the genetic operators described above.
-There is also an implementation of all the functions from the BBOB benchmark, but be aware, that there can be bugs in the implementation (there are almost definitely bugs in the implementation of the more complex functions after f20).
+There is also an implementation of all (in Java, only selected ones in Python) the functions from the BBOB benchmark, but be aware, that there can be bugs in the implementation (there are almost definitely bugs in the implementation of the more complex functions after f20 - in Java).
+If you want to compare algorithms in a more serious way (e.g. in master thesis), I recommend using the BBOB benchmark directly instead of this implementation.

 The goal of your algorithm should be to minimize these functions.
 Note, that a different number is added to the value of the function in each run, so that you do not know the value of the optima.
 The functions can return negative values.
 In the

-Do not try to optimize all the function, select only a few of them and experiment with them.
+Do not try to optimize all the functions, select only a few of them and experiment with them.
 You can for example select one function from each group of the BBOB benchmark.